• Skip to main content

 This post may contain affiliate links.

-If you want to spend one day in Washington DC, talk to a local for the best tips on where to go and what to see.
-I’ve asked Washington insider, the travel-loving Hillary Leo, to tell us where to dine, sleep and sightsee.
+If you want to spend one day in Washington DC, talk to a local for the best tips on where to go and what to see, check out this post by Washington-based Hillary Leo, for tips on where to dine, sleep and sightsee.

 One Day in Washington DC